ManMetGames/ProgrammingEssentials/docs/Lessons/methods.md

 Methods are useful for when we want to bundle code together, so that we can run it from elsewhere in our program!
 You should now be ready to move on to Chapter 4!
 Make sure to refer back to the <a href="../QuickReference/methods">quick reference for this chapter here</a>, and feel free to explore some questions if you'd like to learn more, in the Explore section below!

 <h2>Extension Task</h2>
+You don't need to complete this to move on, but feel free to be get creative!
 <blockquote>
-Create a new method called DrawBackground!
+Create a new method called DrawBackground!<br>
 Move the background command into this method, and call DrawBackground at the start of the draw method.<br>
 Inside the DrawBackground method you can now make the background more complex!<br>
 Try adding more shapes or use the <a href="https://processing.org/reference/text_.html" target="_blank">text</a> command to write SNAKE at the top of the canvas!
 </blockquote>